thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_3_ReduxStore.md

 🚧 It's a Work In Progress section 🚧

-## The Architecture
+## Architecture
-The root file include the configuration of redux.
-The two important constants are `reducers` and `persistConfig`
+The root file include configuration of redux.
+The two main constants are `reducers` and `persistConfig`

 ```javascript
 const reducers = combineReducers({